Most of this information is available in our brochure for easy printing.

 2013 Wis.
 Act 76 requires the court to schedule the initial hearing (joinder conference) within 25 days of when the landlord files the Summons and Complaint.
 A complete trial has to be finished within 30 days of the initial hearing.
 Wis.
 Stats.
 799.05(3)(b) & 799.206(3), 2013 Wis.
 Act 76, Secs.
 29 & 34 Eff. for evictions filed after 3/1/14.

 You do not need to bring evidence or witnesses to a joinder conference (initial hearing) but be prepared to discuss your case at this time.
 The purpose of the conference is to find out if there will be a settlement (like a written payment plan or move-out date) or if there will need to be a trial.
 If your landlord is willing to settle, you can both sign an agreement called a "stipulated dismissal."
 As long as you follow it, you will not be evicted.
 It is very important to only sign an agreement if you can follow it.
 If you miss a payment or don't move out on time, you can be evicted without going back to court, so make sure what you agree to is reasonable!
-If you break the agreement, the landlord only has to fill out an affidavit (a sworn statement) and file that with the court.
+If you break the agreement, the landlord only has to fill out an affidavit (a sworn statement) and file that with the court and without a hearing, the court will order you evicted and that will be on your record.
 The next step will be the sheriff showing up to evict you and/or the landlord removing your property.
 Wis.
 Stat.
 799.45, 2013 Wis.
 Act 76, Secs.
 40-57 Eff.
 3/1/14.
 See Tenant Property/Property Left Behind, and Small Claims Court Tips.

 If you can't reach an agreement, either person can request a trial with a judge on a different date.
 Make sure you ask for this specifically.
 Some courts go right from the joinder conference to the trial with very little formal acknowledgement.
 Your hearing could technically turn into a trial then and there and you might not even notice!
 Wis.
 Stat.
 799 You could also request a jury trial.